blu0/blu0.github.io/index.md

-## Welcome to blu0.github.io  - A Cybersecurity Blog
+## Welcome to blu0 - a cybersecurity blog
 `cyberSecurity = 'All Day' !Err: 'Day'`

 ### Walkthroughs